 The base salaries of all officers and senior managers other than the named executives are established by the Bank's President and Chief Executive Officer.
-The Company provides a 401(k) matching contribution to all employees participating in the plan.
+Generally, the types of compensation and benefits paid to the executive officers are similar to those provided to other officers of the Company.

-The Compensation Committee has reviewed and discussed the Compensation Discussion and Analysis required by Item 402(b) of Regulation S-K with management.
+The Compensation Committee has reviewed and discussed the following Compensation Discussion and Analysis required by Item 402(b) of Regulation S-K, as well as the accompanying tables, with management.
 Based upon such review, the related discussions and such other matters deemed relevant and appropriate by the Compensation Committee, the Compensation Committee has recommended to the Board of Directors that the Compensation Discussion and Analysis be included in this proxy statement to be delivered to shareholders.